Accounting 101 - Financial Accounting » Spring 2021 » Chapter 4 Quiz

 When preparing a bank reconciliation, nonsufficient funds (NSF) checks would be:

-B. Added to the bank’s cash balance.
+Subtracted from the bank’s cash balance.

 C.

-D. Subtracted from the bank’s cash balance.
+Subtracted from the company’s cash balance.

-E. Subtracted from the company’s cash balance.
+Added to the company’s cash balance.

 Question #20